robot-dreams/eop/notes.md

 Footnotes 5.9-5.11 (page 81)
 Draw out the hierarchy of algebraic types
-Prove that NonnegativeDiscreteArchimedeanSemiring and DiscreteArchimedeanRing are univalent
+Prove that NonnegativeDiscreteArchimedeanSemiring and DiscreteArchimedeanRing are univalent Implement an adapter that converts an IndexedIterator into a RandomAccessIterator

 ## Questions